jnelson16/quantgov.org/research/index.markdown

 ...

 The research papers, congressional testimonies, and other studies listed below used data derived from the QuantGov platform as a component of the research.
-If you have used QuantGov or RegData in a research project, please email Oliver Sherouse (osherouse@mercatus.gmu.edu) or Patrick McLaughlin (pmclaughlin@mercatus.gmu.edu) explaining how you used the platform, and your research will be posted to this page.
+If you have used QuantGov or RegData in a research project, please email us at <info@quantgov.org> to be added to this list.

 ### Original Research